dsarrut/gate-exercices/ex6.md

 # Exercise 6 (TRT)

 Targeted radionuclide therapy (TRT) delivers radiation to lesions by administration of radiolabeled molecular agents designed to specifically concentrate into targets.
 We want now to create a simulation of such a treatment (internal radiation therapy).
+Macros will be in the folder `internal-rt`.

 ### Step 1